taylynne/code_you_capstone/README.md

 Jupyter Notebooks: One of the core technologies used; everything was written in a jupyter notebook to easily experiment with and display the process as I went through this project.
 sqlite3: Used to create a simple database using the dataframe information.
 Mathplotlib: Used to plot and create graphs with the data
-Seaborn: Used to create more complex and graphically pleasse graphs with the data
+Seaborn: Used to create more complex and graphically pleasant graphs with the data

-## Data Summary
+## 🔥 Data Summary

 I really found the data super interesting.
 I mostly handled the temperature data throughout the years, as it is easier to show trends if there are any.
 There were a few outliers in the data: two years with exceptional percipitation and a year with a signficantly lower min temp than any other year in the range.